An ACT Government Website

 Long-term care (over 2 years)

-You care for a child when they:
+You care for a child when:

 • the ACT Childrens Court has made a Care and Protection Order until they turn 18 years old.